Important info for autistic drivers!

 I then called my car insurance company to tell them about my conversation with the DVLA.
 The insurance company also said I should follow my doctors advice on whether I should be driving, and to inform them on the DVLA’s decision.

-I’m sure that I will be given the all clear to continue driving, but I just wanted to stress the importance to all of you autistic drivers, the importance of being open and honest with your insurance company and vehicle licensing authority in your country.
-In case of an accident, your insurance company may decide not to pay out if they find out you did not tell them about your autism.
+I have been driving since 1980, twenty-eight years before my autism diagnosis, and I’m sure that I will be given the all clear to continue driving.
+However, I just wanted to stress to autistic drivers, the importance of being open and honest with both your insurance company and the vehicle licensing authority in your country.
+In case of an accident, your insurance company may decide not to pay out, if they find out you did not tell them about your autism.

 Be careful out there.